-Developing AEM Commerce projects based on Commerce Integration Framework (CIF) for AEM as a Cloud Service follows the same rules and best practices like other AEM projects on AEM as a Cloud Service as well.
-Please review these first:
+Developing AEM Commerce projects, based on Commerce Integration Framework (CIF) for AEM as a Cloud Service, follows the same rules and best practices like other AEM Projects on AEM as a Cloud Service.
+Review the following first:

 A local development environment is recommended to work with CIF projects.
 The CIF Add-On provided for AEM as a Cloud Service is available for local development as well.
 It can be downloaded from the Software Distribution portal.